 The program is very easy to use.
 Simply choose from a list of qualified transactions, choose the amount of cash value you want to receive as a statement credit and the credit value will appear on your next card statement.

 If you are already a Chase Sapphire Reserve® or Preferred® card holder you can learn more by logging into your Chase Ultimate Rewards® account.
 If you are not already a card member, you can apply here.
-New Chase Sapphire Preferred® Card members are also eligible for a 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,000 toward travel when you redeem through Chase Ultimate Rewards®.
-Plus earn up to $50 in statement credits towards grocery store purchases within your first year of account opening.
+New Chase Sapphire Preferred® Card members are also eligible for a 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 toward travel when you redeem through Chase Ultimate Rewards®.

 - Credit Recommended (660-850):